Lim Chin Siong: Operation Coldstore and second detention (1963–1969)

 For months before the referendum, the British, Tunku Abdul Rahman and Lee Kuan Yew had sought a justifiable reason to make a mass round of arrests, including Lim and many of his Barisan Sosialis members and supporters.
 However, key British figures felt there was none, and believed that the left was behaving constitutionally, and commanded wide popular legitimacy.
 Yet, the Tunku viewed the Barisan as a communist problem that had to be solved before merger, and Lee was keen on ensuring his political survival through the arrests.

 Lim's meeting with A. M. Azahari on 6 December 1962 would change the British's minds.
-Azahari was a leading Bruneian leftist who would eventually be accused of masterminding a rebellion in Brunei two days later.
+Azahari was a leading Bruneian leftist who led a rebellion in Brunei two days later.
 After that meeting, the British approved the swoop, and within a day the Internal Security Council approved a round of arrests.
 The operation was given the codename "Coldstore".
 However, the operation was delayed by almost two months as Lee and the Tunku negotiated over the list of people to be arrested.
 A list of 169 people was eventually finalised, with Lim's name at the top of the list.

 In the early hours of 2 February 1963, Operation Coldstore was carried out.
 In the end, 113 detainees were arrested, with the rest managing to escape.
 Lee offered Lim permission to leave Singapore if he wanted to, but he chose to stay to face another incarceration without trial.

 Lim never personally recounted in detail his detention experience.
 The detention lasted six years, even longer than his previous term when he was arrested under Lim Yew Hock's government.
 It was clear, however, that this detention broke him mentally: